-Our selling, general and administrative expenses for the year ended December 31, 2012 were \$53.6 million compared to \$40.6 million during the same period a year ago, an increase of \$13.0 million or 32%.
-The increase was primarily due to a \$7.0 million increase in personnel-related costs, including stock-based compensation, attributable to increasing our headcount to 125 employees as of December 31, 2012, compared to 110 employees at December 31, 2011, a \$2.3 million increase in our facility-related costs and depreciation due to leasing of additional office space and increased infrastructure costs associated with the growth of our business; a \$1.2 million increase in our professional fees due to the growth of our business and incremental costs associated with being a public company and a \$1.8 million increase in legal expenses primarily due to the \$2.1 million cost recovery that was recognized for the year ended December 31, 2011 as a result of an incomplete syndicated acquisition that had been expensed in 2010.
+Our selling, general and administrative expenses for the year ended December 31, 2013 were \$62.5 million compared to \$53.6 million during the same period a year ago, an increase of \$8.9 million or 17%.
+The increase was primarily due to a \$7.8 million increase in personnel-related costs, including a \$5.8 million increase in stock-based compensation expense, attributable to increasing our headcount to 137 employees as of December 31, 2013, and a \$1.1 million increase in rent expense for leasing additional office space at our San Francisco headquarters.
+This increase was partially offset by a \$0.6 million decrease in legal expenses.
 We expect that in the foreseeable future, selling, general and administrative expenses will increase as we seek to serve more clients, develop new products and services, and support our operations and compliance requirements as a public company.